jieliu6/cv/content/authors/rb-mao/_index.md

 ---
 # Display name
-name: Yiqun Wang
+name: Runbo Mao

 # Username (this should match the folder name)
 authors:
-- yq-wang
+- rb-mao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate<br />DCMB
+role: Master student<br />Bioinformatics

 # Organizations/Affiliations
 organizations: